centria/cs-exercises-20/README.md

 The template includes the **Program.cs** file.
 You have to create the **PaymentCard.cs** yourself.

 - Add a new class to the project called **PaymentCard** (by creating the file mentioned above).
-- CrEate the PaymentCard object's constructor, which is passed the opening balance of the card, and which then stores that balance in the object's internal variable.
+- create the PaymentCard object's constructor, which is passed the opening balance of the card, and which then stores that balance in the object's internal variable.
 - Write the ToString method, which will return the card's balance in the form **"The card has a balance of X euros"**.

 Here is the template for the PaymentCard: